mbari-org/vars-query-vue/docs/doc_14_ancillary_data_returns.md

 The bottom of the query page lists the ancillary data returned with each association by default.
 Additional data can be added to your results by selecting checkboxes from a drop-down menu.

 !!! warning "Note"
-    The <span style="color:#B7606c;">red reset button</span> will reset to the default ancillary data parameters.
+    The <span style="color:#B7606c;"> red :fontawesome-solid-undo:</span> will reset to the default ancillary data parameters.
 This does not reset the entire query.

 <br>